vincetrain/vincetrain/README.md

 <em>"If the plan doesn't work, change the plan; not the goal."</em>

 ## Vincent Tran
 Hello, and welcome to my GitHub.
-My name is Vincent Tran and I am an aspiring 17 year old developer with interests in Cybersecurity, and all-things Computer Science.
+My name is Vincent Tran and I am an aspiring 17 year old developer with interests in Cybersecurity, and mostly all-things related to Computer Science.

 Languages: Java, HTML, CSS, JS, Python
 Frameworks and API: JavaFX, Firebase, React.JS, OpenCV